 A Snapshot of Client Patterns:

 Clients frequently describe SmartBug as organized, communicative, and strong on project management.
 Their strengths show up most in marketing execution, especially PPC, SEO support, lifecycle strategy, and content systems.
+Some feedback points to the need for tighter consistency in account management and clearer budget handling across larger engagements.

 Our Take